jennynicoleaustin/udemy-react/S22 Deploying React App/S 22 Notes.md

 V. 328 Adding Lazy Loading to our Application
 - the imports are adjusted so that the imports are only loaded as needed.

+V. 329 Building the Code for Production
+- npm run build
+  - provides an optimized transformed build ready to be uploaded to a server